capstanlqc/omtmt4pe/README.md

 -- mt: providers
 -- qe: true, models...

-TIps.
+Tips:

-add region subtag
-(for mt it's easier to remove it than to add it)
+- add region subtag (for mt it's easier to remove it than to add it)
--